Cryptocurrency Tax FAQ

 1. Is Crypto Treated as Currency or Property?

+This is probably the most commonly aksed Cryptocurrency Tax FAQ.
 Cryptocurrency is considered property, not currency, for US tax purposes.
 Therefore, the taxation of cryptocurrency exchanges will be treated differently than if it was currency.

 2. Tax Treatment of Property vs Currency?